orsonteodoro/gcf2/README.md

 * env/*.conf -- per-package config definitions
 * make.conf -- contains default *FLAGS.
 To be modified manually on your end.
 DO NOT `cp ${REPO_DIR}/make.conf /etc/portage/make.conf`
-* package.env -- per-package config
+* package.env -- per-package and per-category config

 ## bashrc